mohamedhosam4/BikeStore-SQL-DB/README.md

 # BikeStore-SQL-DB

 A simple SQL Server database schema for a bike store.
-This repository contains everything you need to create the **BikeStore** database: SQL scripts, an ER-diagram, and usage instructions.
+This repository contains everything you need to create the **BikeStore** database: instructions, SQL scripts for the latter tables, and an ER-diagram.

 ---